Regular procedure

 First-line legal assistance

-The so-called “first-line assistance” is organised by local commissions for legal assistance, composed of lawyers representing the local bar association and the Public Centres for Social Welfare (CPAS / PCSW).
-There, first legal advice is given by a lawyer, or a person is referred to a more specialised instance, organisation, or to “second line assistance”, completely free of charge, regardless of income or financial resources.
-The first-line assistance is organised in each judicial district by the Commission for Legal Assistance.
-Besides these lawyers’ initiatives, other public social organisations and NGOs provide this kind of first-line legal assistance.
+The so-called ‘first-line assistance’ is organised by local commissions for legal assistance, composed of lawyers representing the local bar association and the Public Centres for Social Welfare (CPAS / PCSW).
+There, first legal advice is given by a lawyer, or the asylum application is referred to a more specialised instance, organisation, or to ‘second line assistance’.
+First line assistance is offered completely free of charge, regardless of income or financial resources.
+First-line assistance is organised in each judicial district by the Commission for Legal Assistance.

 Second-line legal assistance

 The 2003 Royal Decree on Legal Aid determines the conditions under which one can benefit from this second-line legal assistance free of charge.
 Different categories are generally defined depending on the income or financial resources level and, concerning specific procedures, on the social group they belong to.
-There is a rebuttable presumption of being without sufficient financial resources for asylum seekers and persons in detention.
+There is a rebuttable presumption of being without sufficient financial resources for asylum applicants and persons in detention.
 Concerning children, unaccompanied or not, this presumption is conclusive.
-Adults should prove their lack of financial resources to support said presumption.
+In contrast, adults should prove their lack of financial resources to support said presumption.
 The local bureau for legal assistance assesses the proof provided.
-Applicants residing in a reception centre during their asylum procedure are considered to meet the conditions for free legal assistance, given that the condition of having insufficient resources also applies to get access to the reception system.
+Applicants residing in a reception centre during their asylum procedure are considered to meet the conditions for free legal assistance, given that the condition of having insufficient resources also applies to access the reception system.
 Applicants staying at a private address during their asylum procedure, however, need in principle to provide information on the identity of the people staying at the same address and their respective income.
 Because of the presumption of being without sufficient financial resources, the elements of proof provided are assessed less strictly than is the case for other categories of people applying for free legal assistance.
-Practice varies between the different bureaus for legal assistance, however.
+Practice varies between the different bureaus for legal assistance, however.[89]
+In theory, costs can be reclaimed by the state if the asylum applicant appears to have sufficient income, but this does not happen in practice.

-Appeal at CALL (full jurisdiction) | Basis of 5 points |
+Appeal at CALL in full jurisdiction (including requestion administrative file, examination of case) Basis of 5 points

-Petition | + 4 points |
+Filing the appeal + 4 points

 Lawyers do not have to prove the time spent executing each intervention.
 It suffices to provide proof of the intervention itself.
-If the lawyer believes their actual work time exceeded the estimation put forward in the nomenclature by more than 100%, they can introduce a motivated request for an augmentation of the points.
-On the other hand, the Bureau of legal assistance can also reduce the points attributed to a lawyer if it considers that the lawyer has not executed the intervention with due diligence and efficiency.[94]
+If the lawyer believes their actual work time exceeded the estimation put forward in the nomenclature they can introduce a motivated request for an augmentation of the points.
+On the other hand, the Bureau of legal assistance can also reduce the points attributed to a lawyer if it considers that the lawyer has not executed the intervention with due diligence and efficiency.[92]
 To that end, the different bureaus of legal assistance have established an audit mechanism in which a group of volunteer lawyers checks the quality of the work of pro deo lawyers.
-There is also a “cross-control” system in which the bureaus of legal assistance audit each other’s work.
+There is also a ‘cross-control’ system in which the bureaus of legal assistance audit each other’s work.
 The results are sent to the Minister of Justice, who can affect additional audits.

-In theory, costs can be reclaimed by the state if the asylum seeker appears to have sufficient income, but this does not happen in practice.
-However, the 2016 reform made the “pro-Deo” remuneration system less attractive to lawyers.
-Another obstacle for lawyers to engage in this area of legal work is the fact that they are only paid once a year for all the cases they have closed and reported to their bar association in the previous year.
+Lawyers indicate that the number of points attributed in the nomenclature to certain services is largely insufficient, creating serious obstacles for them to provide legal assistance.
+This is for example the case with remunerations for family reunification procedures.
+As a consequence, lawyers assisting applicants in the asylum procedure rarely assist their client for the introduction of their application for family reunification afterwards.[94]
+Another obstacle for lawyers to engage in this area of legal work is the fact that they were previously only paid once a year, and since 2024 sometimes two times a year on the condition that there is budgetary space,[95] for all the cases they have closed and reported to their bar association in the previous year.
 The case can only be closed once all procedures are finished, which is long after the lawyer undertook the actual interventions.
-This legal aid funding appears to impact the quality of service delivery and the effectiveness of the legal aid system.
-Many lawyers confirm that legal aid is problematic as it is currently based on low, unpredictable, and deferred compensation.[97]
+Many lawyers confirm that legal aid is problematic as it is currently based on low, unpredictable, and deferred compensation.[96]

 [1] Article 49/3 Aliens Act.